sperka/ansible-role-archiva/README.md

 #### Playbook variables

-For user the proper user parameters, please see [Apache Archiva Redback REST API](http://archiva.apache.org/docs/2.2.1/rest-docs-redback-rest-api/index.html) and
+For use the proper user parameters, please see [Apache Archiva Redback REST API](http://archiva.apache.org/docs/2.2.1/rest-docs-redback-rest-api/index.html) and
 [Apache Archiva Web REST support API](http://archiva.apache.org/docs/2.2.1/rest-docs-archiva-rest-api/index.html).

 *   `configonly` - Indicates if you want to run this role only to configure users